Dominowood371/Valheim-Mods/README.md

 # Valheim-Mods
-Сonfiguration mods for the game Valheim.
+Сonfigurations for mods of the game Valheim.

 <details>
   <summary>Cheat Commands</summary>